riyanayak/NewsHub/README.md

 ## NewsHub

 This is an application which uses NewsAPI to get various resources.
 It makes use of WebView and CachedImageNetworking for displaying the news in the feed.
-We can get news of a particular category by ging to th slider window on top of the home page.
+We can get news of a particular category by going to the slider window on the top of the home page.

 ## Screenshots